dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 Figure X: This illustration shows how the _Demonstration Application_ (described in _Demonstration Application_-section) runs on GCP and accesses a database in AWS.
 All elements with the Crossplane logo next to it are objects/resources provisioned by Crossplane, while all elements with the ArgoCD logo next to it are objects/resources deployed and managed by ArgoCD.
 The text written in _Italic_ is the name of the Crossplane-object managed in Kubernetes.
 The names match the objects printed in Figure X.

 <!-- Scaling -->
 The production and staging environment run completely separately on GCP.
-This design makes it possible to scale the number of workload-environments linearly through the `core-cluster` and _IaC_ based _GitOps_.
+This design makes it possible to scale the number of app-clusters/workload-environments linearly from the `core-cluster`.

 <!-- Universal control Den her virker underlig.-->
 All the resources and objects seen in Figure X are managed by ArgoCD and Crossplane, which is running in the Core cluster, acting as a universal control plane for provisioning infrastructure and deploying workloads.